-The type of wood — Oak hardwood flooring, pine floors, etc – is one of the most important.
-Second to that, is the style of flooring you want.
-The style of flooring you will create for your home is based on many variables, but one of the most important is how your floor will be graded.
-The grading of your floor determines the final aesthetic – will it have knots, will it have color variation, or will it be more refined and “clean”.
+The type of wood — Oak hardwood flooring, Pine floors, etc. — is probably the most important choice, followed by the style of flooring you want.
+The style you choose will incorporate a number of variables, one of which is the grade.
+This, in turn, will in many ways determine the final aesthetic of the floor: Will it have knots?
+Will it have color variation?
+Or will it be more refined and “clean”?

-Wood flooring grades can be a confusing matter, after all, there are lumber grades and flooring grades.
-Flooring manufacturers have their own grading standards, others may comply with national grading rules, and some flooring styles have no grade at all — antique flooring for example.
-Today, we will review the array of terminology, educate you about the different options, and give you some tips to conduct your research to understand which grade is right for you.
+Wood flooring grades can be a confusing matter; after all, there are lumber grades and then there are flooring grades.
+Flooring manufacturers have their own grading standards, others may also comply with national grading rules, and some flooring styles have no grade at all — antique flooring, for example.
+Today we will look at some of the terminology, highlight different options and give you some tips to conduct your own research to better understand which grade is best for you.

-After all, there are many different organizations that have established grading standards for the array of lumber available on the market.
-You may have heard of some of them – American Hardwood Lumber Grades, Northeast Lumber Manufacturers Association (NELMA), and Southern Pine Inspection Bureau.
-You may have also heard terms like FAS, #1 common, Select, which are components of these grades.
-These grading practices exist to standardize lumber buying practices in multiple markets and countries.
-They grade wood on rough lumber, not the finished flooring you will be installing your home.
+There are several different organizations that have been accredited to write grade rules for the range of lumber species available in today’s marketplace.
+You may have heard of some of them, such as the Northeastern Lumber Manufacturers Association (NELMA), the Southern Pine Inspection Bureau (SPIB) or the National Hardwood Lumber Association (NHLA).
+You may have also heard terms like “FAS”, “#1 Common” and “Select”, which are used to designate lumber grades.
+These grading rules exist to standardize lumber buying practices in multiple markets and regions.
+It’s worth noting that the grading is done on rough lumber and not on the finished flooring that you will be installing in your home.

-Let me give you an example of this.
-Imagine you are shopping for a floor and you want a “clear floor” – one with very few knots.
-Now, review the flooring panels below featuring #1 lumber grade milled into flooring, and a proprietary flooring grade – both of Hickory flooring, both creating a “clear” floor.
-But the flooring grade panel is more aesthetically pleasing with less color variation, in addition to creating a floor with fewer knots, for a nice, clean look.
+Consider this example: Imagine you’re shopping for a floor and you’ve decided on a “clear” floor — one with fewer knots.
+Now, review the flooring panels below featuring #1 Common grade lumber milled into flooring (on the left) and a proprietary flooring-grade (on the right) — both are of Hickory and both are “clear”, but the flooring-grade panel is more aesthetically pleasing, with less color variation and fewer knots for a nice, clean look.

 Standard Flooring Grades

-Many wood flooring manufacturers use standard flooring grades, such as those from the National Oak Flooring Manufacturers Association (NOFMA), or the Maple Flooring Manufacturers Association (MFMA).
+Many wood flooring manufacturers use standard flooring grade designations, such as those from the National Oak Flooring Manufacturers Association (NOFMA), or the Maple Flooring Manufacturers Association (MFMA).

-Even those these grading standards grade flooring, they are just as standardized as lumber grades.
-This will limit the aesthetics of your floor, and the overall dimensions.
+Even though these grading rules are specific to wood flooring, they’re just as standardized (and potentially limiting) as lumber grades.
+This may affect both the aesthetics of your floor as well as its overall dimensions.
 For example, let’s look at the typical widths and thicknesses for these two grading guidelines:

 MFMA Maple flooring